fanzhey1/GLM-A-Study-of-Factors-Affecting-Extramarital-Sex/README.md

 # Generalized-Linear-Model-Projects-in-R

-This project implemented Generalized Lienar Model using R, to solve two questions:
+This project implemented Generalized Lienar Model using R, produced statistical reports, to solve two questions:
 1. What are the factors influencing the chance that an individual has an affair?
 2. What are the factors affecting smoking rate among American teenagers?

 For the first question: The research question of interest concerns the effect of having children on the chances that men and women have affairs.
 It is hypothesized that becoming a mother will make a woman less likely to have extramarital